jadianes/spark-py-notebooks/README.md

 [Spark installed](https://spark.apache.org/docs/latest/index.html) in
 the same machine you are going to start the `IPython notebook` server.

 For more Spark options see [here](https://spark.apache.org/docs/latest/spark-standalone.html).
-In general it works the rule of passign options described in the form `spark.executor.memory` as `SPARK_EXECUTOR_MEMORY` when calling IPython/pySpark.
+In general it works the rule of passing options described in the form `spark.executor.memory` as `SPARK_EXECUTOR_MEMORY` when calling IPython/pySpark.